shajra/nix-project/doc/project-developing.md

 -   more assurances of a deterministic and reproducible build
 -   faster evaluation from improved caching
--   an improved ergonomic experience both for authors of Nix projects
+-   an improved ergonomic experience for authors of Nix projects
--   an improved ergonomic experience both for end users consuming Nix projects
+-   an improved ergonomic experience for end users consuming Nix projects

 ## Overview of `flake.nix`<a id="sec-4-1"></a>

-The best way to start understanding a flakes-based project is to start reading the `flake.nix` file at the project's root.
-This is written in the Nix language.
+The best way to start understanding a flakes-based project is to read the `flake.nix` file at the project's root.
+This file is written in the Nix programming language.
 See the provided [introduction to the Nix language](nix-language.md) if you're new to the language.

-Every `flake.nix` file must conform to a standard structure that is an attribute set with three attributes, `description`, `inputs`, and `outputs`.
-Here's some highlights from the `flake.nix` of our scaffolded project:
+Every `flake.nix` file must conform to a standard structure of an attribute set with three attributes, `description`, `inputs`, and `outputs`.
+Here are some highlights from the `flake.nix` of our scaffolded project:

 ```nix
 {